Battle of Remagen: American capture of the bridge

 We ran down the middle of the bridge, shouting as we went.
 I didn't stop because I knew that if I kept moving they couldn't hit me.
 My men were in squad column and not one of them was hit.
 We took cover in some bomb craters.
 Then we just sat and waited for others to come.
 That's the way it was.

-Sergeant Joe DeLisio ran through the intense German gunfire and Timmermann and the others followed him.
+Sgt.
+Joe DeLisio ran through the intense German gunfire and Timmermann and the others followed him.
 Bratge tried to organize a counterattack to throw the Americans back across the bridge, but the American tanks' shell fire stopped him.
 He looked for Scheller and found he had already escaped out the far end of the tunnel.

 Timmermann, who had been born in Frankfurt am Main about 160 km from their position, was the first American officer to cross the bridge.
 Following him, Sgt.
 Dorland reached the far shore and destroyed the main demolition switch box.
 Sgt.
-DeLisio captured a German machine gun team in the eastern tower.
+DeLisio captured a German machine-gun team in the eastern tower.
 The rest of A/27 AIB followed them, and after the eastern shore was initially secured, Lt.
 Mott led B Company, 9th Engineers, in finding and eliminating more live demolition charges on the bridge.
 A platoon led by Lt.
 Emmett Burrows climbed Erpeler Ley and cleared out the snipers, after which he and his men were hit by concentrated artillery and mortar fire.
 They then climbed down the hill towards the town to the far entrance of the railroad tunnel.

 Inside the tunnel, Bratge tried to round up all available men and organize an escape towards Osberg where they could form a counterattack, but were surprised to find the Americans had already gained control of both tunnel entrances.
 The Americans fired machine guns and threw hand grenades into the tunnel, killing a young boy and wounding several civilians.
 They begged Bratge to tell the Americans to stop firing, and then on their own fashioned a white flag and surrendered.
 The remaining sappers and convalescing troops followed them out, and Friesenhahn and Bratge were the last two captured within the tunnel.

 Lt.
 Mott and his two sergeants found about 160 kg of unexploded charges on top of one of the piers.
 They discovered that one of the steel pipes containing the wires connecting to the main charge had been severed, possibly by artillery.
 Combat engineers also found a 230 kg demolition charge of TNT had not exploded when the blasting cap failed.
 A Polish worker later said another worker had tampered with the blasting caps, though his claims could not be verified.
 The Americans later conducted an intensive search for additional German demolitions and found another 1400 lb in wells inside the piers.